 In this article we’ll look at when the right time is to map your marketing technology, what to include in your map, some models you can build on, and what to do next.

-When to map your marketing technology
+Why you need to map your marketing technology

 What to include in your marketing technology map

 When you’re ready to create your map, use this list as a starting point for what to include.
 You’ll have to decide what’s most beneficial for your organization.

 1. People: The tools are there to make your people more effective and efficient.